0

 How do I know if an animal has rabies?

 • The first sign of rabies is usually a change in the animal’s behavior.
 Animals may act more aggressive or more tame than usual.
 Nocturnal animals such as skunks, foxes, and bats may be out during the day.
 Rabid animals may stagger, tremble, or seem weak.
 Bats may be found on the ground, unable to fly.
-Rabid animals may appear agitated and excited or paralyzed and frightened.
+Rabid animals may appear agitated and excited, or paralyzed and frightened.
 Sometimes, rabid animals do not show any signs of illness before death from rabies.
 If a wild animal does not run away when you approach it, it may be sick or injured.
 Do not try to help it.
 If an animal is acting strangely, stay away from the animal and contact your local health department.
-The only way to tell whether a wild animal has rabies is to test its brain.
+The only way to confirm whether a wild animal has rabies is to test its brain.
+Domestic animals may be confined and observed.
 If a dog, cat, or ferret is alive 10 days after biting a person, the dog, cat, or ferret did not have rabies at the time of the bite.

 Why are there concerns about skunks and rabies?

 • Skunk rabies spreads rapidly and infects large numbers of skunks.
-The disease often spreads to other wildlife and pets, making human exposure a real concern.
-Because skunks live on the ground, humans and animals are much more likely to come into contact with them than bats.
-Skunks may seek shelter and food where pets and livestock live, making contact more likely.
+The disease often spreads to other wildlife and pets, making human exposure more likely.
+Because skunks live on the ground and may seek shelter and food where pets and livestock live, humans and animals are much more likely to come into contact with them than bats.

 How will I know if a skunk or bat has bitten one of my animals?